Chemical Burns: Types, Complications, & Management

 Key Point

-Generally speaking, chemical burns are treated with prompt and constant water irrigation (some exceptions!).
+Chemical burns are typically treated with prompt and constant water irrigation (some exceptions!).
 After neutralisation of the chemical, treat complications and manage similar to a thermal burn.

 General Management